-- Corrected visual acuity should be 6/9 binocularly, and a minimum of 6/12 in the worse eve. - The minimum uncorrected vision for recruits should be 6/18 in the better eye and 6/24 in the worse eye. - Normal binocular field of vision. - Near vision: N12 at 30cm unaided with both eyes open (applicants>=25 years) - Near vision: N6 at 30cm unaided with both eyes open (applicants <25 years) - No history of night blindness or ocular disease likely to progress and result in future failure of the visual standards for Firefighters. - Individuals with some colour deficiency in their eyesight may be unfit for service as a Firefighter.
-Specific professional testing might be needed, and, where required, an occupational functional test carried out. - Individuals who have undergone laser surgery can be considered, provided 12 months have elapsed and the individual can satisfy the above criteria. - Use of aids to vision is allowed. - Modern soft contact lenses are now considered safe to use on the fire ground.
+- Corrected visual acuity should be 6/9 binocularly, and a minimum of 6/12 in the worse eye. - The minimum uncorrected vision for recruits should be 6/18 in the better eye and 6/24 in the worse eye. - Normal binocular field of vision. - Near vision: N12 at 30cm unaided with both eyes open (applicants>=25 years) - Near vision: N6 at 30cm unaided with both eyes open (applicants <25 years) - No history of night blindness or ocular disease likely to progress and result in future failure of the visual standards for Firefighters. - Individuals with some colour deficiency in their eyesight may be unfit for service as a Firefighter.
+Specific professional testing might be needed, and, where required, an occupational functional test carried out. - Individuals who have undergone laser surgery can be considered, provided 12 months have elapsed and the individual can satisfy the above criteria.
+You may asked to provide a specialist report (at your own expense) from your surgeon to confirm corrective treatment has not left lasting concerns. - Use of aids to vision is allowed. - Modern soft contact lenses are now considered safe to use on the fire ground.